Maintain a healthy weight

-Studies show being overweight, physically inactive and not eating well cause nearly one third of all cancers.
+Studies show being overweight, physically inactive and not eating well increases your risk of developing cancer.

 Being overweight or obese also increases your risk of type 2 diabetes, cardiovascular disease, high blood pressure, gall bladder disease, gout, impaired fertility, lower back pain, osteoarthritis and many other conditions.